ahmadyehia-sqe/Octane-QA-Task/README.md

 See [docs/PRIORITIZATION_RATIONALE.md](docs/PRIORITIZATION_RATIONALE.md) for the full risk-based analysis.

-**Go/No-Go:** ❌ NOT ready for production — BUG-001 (broken auth loop) and BUG-002 (missing Arabic localization) are launch blockers for the Qatar market.
+**Go/No-Go:** ❌ NOT ready for production — BUG-001 (broken auth loop) and BUG-002 (missing Arabic localization) are launch blockers for the Saudi Arabia market.

 ## Architecture Decisions